avatorl/Deneb-Vega-Templates/README.md

 Data visualization templates for Deneb, a custom visual for Power BI.
 The templates are examples of Vega (not Vega-Lite) data visualizations that can be used in Deneb as is or as a starting point for developing more advanced custom data visualizations.

+The chart type selection for the templates is based on the [Financial Times Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary)

 ## Working with Deneb Templates

 Read the official Deneb website: https://deneb-viz.github.io/templates